 Punishments for drunk driving become more severe if the driver causes an accident resulting in injury or death.
 As for underage drunk drivers, Illinois has a zero tolerance policy.
 Driving under the influence of any amount of alcohol or drugs results in fines, potential jail time, and the loss of driving privileges.

 If you or a loved one has been injured in a car accident, contact our experienced Will County car accident attorney today.
-At Sabuco, Beck, Hansen, Massino & Pollack, P.C., we will ensure responsible parties are held accountable for the damages they cause, and help you get the compensation you deserve for medical expenses, lost wages, property damages, and pain and suffering.
+At Sabuco Beck, P.C., we will ensure responsible parties are held accountable for the damages they cause, and help you get the compensation you deserve for medical expenses, lost wages, property damages, and pain and suffering.
 Don’t hesitate to contact our office today at (815) 730-8860 for an initial consultation.

 See the difference family makes at Sabuco Beck, P.C.